Paramodular groups and theta series: The basis problem for cusp forms of square free level

 where $\gamma$ and $\delta$ run over representatives of left cosets in $\Gamma^{(n)}(T)$ modulo certain subgroups depending on $C$, but independently of each other.
 This follows in the same way as in the level one case.

 We can compute the contributions of the $\omega_C$ to the integral $\Omega(f)$ individually: The main points are \begin{itemize} \item By elementary matrix calculation, one has

-where $w^S_1$ denotes the submatrix of size $r$ in the upper left corner of $S_2^{-1}wS^{-t}_2$ (and analogously, $z^S_1$ = upper left corner of size $r$ in $S_1^{-1}zS_1^{-t}$. \item None of the $\omega_C$ with $r<n$ contributes to the doubling integral:\\ It follows from general principles that $\omega_C$ as a function of $z$ is orthogonal to cusp forms: This holds quite generally (under suitable convergence conditions) for any modular form $F$ on ${\mathfrak H}_n$ for an arithmetic subgroup $\Gamma$ of $Sp(n,{\mathbb Q})$, constructed by averaging from a function $\phi$ on $H_r$ with $r<n$ by
+where $w^S_1$ denotes the submatrix of size $r$ in the upper left corner of $S_2^{-1}wS^{-t}_2$ (and analogously, $z^S_1$ = upper left corner of size $r$ in $S_1^{-1}zS_1^{-t}$. \item None of the $\omega_C$ with $r<n$ contributes to the doubling integral:\\ One may argue in essentially the same way as for level one (see \cite[\S 8]{garrett} or \cite[p.238]{KliKatata}.
+We briefly sketch the proof in our context:\\ It follows from general principles that $\omega_C$ as a function of $z$ is orthogonal to cusp forms: This holds quite generally (under suitable convergence conditions) for any modular form $F$ on ${\mathfrak H}_n$ for an arithmetic subgroup $\Gamma$ of $Sp(n,{\mathbb Q})$, constructed by averaging from a function $\phi$ on $H_r$ with $r<n$ by

-Here $\Phi(Z):=\phi(z_1)$ with $z_1$ explained as above and $\gamma$ runs over $\Gamma$ modulo an appropriate subgroup (a subgroup of a Klingen parabolic, containing nontrivial translations).
+Here $\Phi(Z):=\phi(z_1)$ with $z_1$ as explained above and $\gamma$ runs over $\Gamma$ modulo an appropriate subgroup (a subgroup of a Klingen parabolic, containing nontrivial translations).
 The requested orthogonality follows by a standard unfolding argument, see e.g. \cite[\S 7]{Klibuch}.
 We just have to observe, using Theorem 4.8 and (\ref{twisted}) together with (\ref{kern}) that $\omega_C$ can be viewed as such a function $F$ if $r<n$; we do not need any explicit description of $\gamma,\delta$ in (\ref{twisted}) for this.

 \item In the special case $r=n$ with $S_1=S_2=1_n$, $T'=T$ and $B=1_n$ the right hand side of (\ref{kern}) is just $\det(1_n-TwTz)$.

 The reproducing formula (attributed to Selberg)